xpack/web-jekyll/pages/intro.md

 xPacks.
 There are enough package formats and package managers, why would we need yet another one?

-Well, first, **xPacks** do not introduce a new package format, but use exactly the same format as **npm**, and xPacks can be stored in the same repositories, public or private.
+Well, first, the xPacks project **does not introduce a new package format**, but uses exactly the same format as **npm**, and xPacks can be stored in the same repositories, public or private.

 And **xpm**, the project manager, builds on top of **npm**, the very popular JavaScript package manager, extending it with new language